lnicastro/SatSkyMap/README.md

 [![DOI](https://zenodo.org/badge/256285121.svg)](https://zenodo.org/badge/latestdoi/256285121)

 An interactive [web tool](https://sats.oas.inaf.it/) is available at INAF-OAS Bologna.
+This site also privides direct HTTPS queries via PHP wrapper.

+An additional tool to check for a given satellite visibility is provided too: `sat_visibility`.
+It can be invoked via HTTPS too.
+See below.

 ## Requirements
 Two Lines Element (TLE) files, possibly with *up-to-date parameters*.
 See [here](https://celestrak.com/columns/v04n03/) for a description.